- 9th Grade Team

 To acquaint the student with the culture and civilization, i.e. art, music, history, literature, etc. of the target language.

-To develop an awareness and appreciation for one’s own language and culture by means of contrast and comparison.
+To develop an awareness and appreciation for one’s language and culture using contrast and comparison.

 To promote an understanding of a diverse society through the acquisition of knowledge concerning a second language and the people who speak it, as well as the common linguistic heritage of Western Culture.